 Demand generation creates market interest at the top of the funnel.
 Lead generation captures buyer information at the mid and bottom of the funnel.
 Think of demand gen as creating the want.
 Lead gen converts that want into contacts.

 Both are B2B marketing techniques using similar tactics and targeting similar buyers.
 But they're distinct practices deployed at different funnel stages with different goals.
+This piece covers the definitions, how they work together, when to prioritize each, the tactics for each, and how data powers both.

 Demand generation builds awareness and educates buyers at the top of the funnel, while lead generation converts that interest into sales-ready contacts at the mid and bottom stages.
 The two strategies drive revenue by working together: demand gen creates the pipeline, lead gen fills it with qualified prospects.